mautic/developer-documentation-new/docs/design/labelling.rst

 A soft delete.
 Moves a file or object to an area from where it can later be permanently deleted or recovered.

 Use instead of Delete if it is possible for the User to recover the objects.
-See also Empty trash.
+See also :ref:`Empty trash`.

 N
 -